stolostron/acm-ansible-collection-demo/README.md

 ```

 The playbook will:
-- Setup "ManagedServiceAccount" and "ClusterProxy" addon on the selected clusters
+- Set up "ClusterProxy" and "ManagedServiceAccount"  addons on the selected clusters
 - Generate a kubeconfig file in the `kubeconfig` directory for each of the selected clusters
 - The generated kubeconfig files will using "ClusterProxy" to connect to the clusters
 - The generated kubeconfig files will using "ManagedServiceAccount" to authenticate to the clusters